 Before a court can grant a divorce to military members or spouses, it must have "jurisdiction" or the authority to hear the case.
 For civilians, jurisdiction is generally the place where the person lives.
 However, for military personnel, jurisdiction may be the place where the person holds legal residence, even if the service member is stationed somewhere else.

-- State where the military member is stationed.
+- The state where the military member is stationed; or

-- State where the military member claims legal residency.
+- The state where the military member claims legal residency.

 Military Pensions and Benefits

 Like civilian retirement benefits, military pensions are subject to division between spouses in the event of divorce.
 Under the Uniformed Services Former Spouses' Protection Act (USFSPA), state courts may treat military retirement pay as either sole or community property depending on the state.
 While the USFSPA doesn't provide a formula for dividing the amount of retired pay, the amount is generally determined and awarded under the specific state laws.

 Further, payment of the former spouse's share of military retirement is paid directly by the Defense Finance and Accounting Service (DFAS) to the former spouse if there was at least 10 years of marriage that overlapped with 10 years of military service (known as the 10/10 rule).